Sytta/DataCluedo/README.md

 **Please strictly follow this order!!**

 Depending on how you use `git` (i.e., command line, GUI tool, etc.), there are multiple ways to switch branches.
-As a last resort, you can clone a specific branch with the following command:
+You can always clone a specific branch with the following command:
 ```
 git clone <url of repo> -b <branch name to be cloned>
 e.g., git clone https://github.com/epfl-ada/DataCluedo.git -b two